 With samples grading up to 9.4% Cu with 25.9 g/t Ag and 7.63% Cu with 15.7 g/t Ag, there is a strong geological thesis underpinning the presence of a high-grade epithermal copper system that may be feeding off a deeper porphyry intrusive.

-The historical exploration at the Callawa Copper Project is limited in nature with shallow drilling, however, indications of significant mineralisation warrants follow up exploration.
+The Callawa Copper Project has a prospective strike of approximately 2km.
 The Callawa Copper Project demonstrates significant potential for a further copper-gold discovery within the Archean Warrawagine Granitoid Complex on the margin of the Pilbara Craton.

 During the Quarter ended 31 December 2021, the Company received the assay results from the Phase I exploration program that had been completed during the Quarter ended 30 September 2021, comprising of project wide mapping as well as detailed sampling across the old workings and known zones of outcropping mineralisation.